ceerlepy/payment-engine/README.md

 # Payment Engine

-Project is created by usinf `cargo new`
+Project is created by using `cargo new`

 |                |Command                          |Alternatives                                 |
 |----------------|---------------------------------|---------------------------------------------|